Dr. Laura Elizabeth Bagge

 laura.elizabeth.bagge AT gmail.com

 I am an integrative biologist and visual ecologist interested in how the ultrastructure of tissues influences their optical properties, and more specifically, how these optical properties relate to morphological and physiological mechanisms of camouflage in animals.
 In other words, I use interdisciplinary approaches to study how animals see and avoid being seen.

-Currently, I am a National Academies of Sciences, Engineering, and Medicine NRC Postdoctoral Fellow in the Natural Systems Sensing Lab at the AFRL located at Eglin AFB working on insect visual systems.
-I completed a PhD in Biology in Sönke Johnsen’s lab at Duke University.
+Currently, I am a Senior Biologist at Torch Technologies, working as part of the Natural Systems Sensing Lab at the AFRL located at Eglin AFB.
+I completed a PhD in Biology in Sönke Johnsen’s lab at Duke University before being awarded an NRC Postdoctoral Fellowship from the National Academies of Sciences, Engineering, and Medicine.